sidj5/weather-app-ms/README.md

 # weather-app-ms
 This is the repository for the TU Ilmenau Research Project for SS2024.
-This contains a weather app code using microservice based architecture.
+This contains a weather app code using microservice based architecture that displays the weather of the city that the user inputs.
+Then there is the Azure pipelines configuration to build and push the docker images to the container registry.
+The pipeline also runs the Ansible playbook that installs the necessary packages to the target servers, pulls the docker images and run the containers on the target servers.